Allen Watson: Amateur career

 Allen Watson was born in Jamaica, New York on November 18, 1970.
-He is a graduate of Christ The King Regional High School in Middle Village, New York and attended New York Institute of Technology.
+He is a graduate of Christ the King Regional High School in Middle Village, New York and attended New York Institute of Technology.
 In 1990, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
+He was selected as an NCAA Division I All-American by the American Baseball Coaches Association as a designated hitter.